Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 !!!question "Exercise"

-    Add a comment to the pipeline to describe what the **process** block is doing.
+    Add a comment to the pipeline to describe what the **process** block is doing

     ???
 "Solution"